tsconn23/edgex-compose/README.md

     Contains the EdgeX services needed to run in non-secure configuration, along with Alvarium services for scoring support.
 Includes the Device Virtual & Device REST device services and the UI.
     **Make Commands**

-    - Use `make run no-secty alvarium` and `make down` to start and stop the services using this compose file.
+    - Use `make run no-secty alvarium` and `make down no-secty alvarium` to start and stop the services using this compose file.
     - Use `make pull no-secty <service(s)>` to pull all or some images for the services in this compose file.